ksator/VXLAN-EVPN/TRAINING/day-2/solutions/IRB-S/behavior when there is no host route in IP VRF.md

+## VTEPS behavior with S-IRB when there is no host route in IP

 Host Y did not talk (so there is currently no arp entry for Y).
 Host X wants to talk to host Y.
 X and Y are not in the same subnet.